manumaan/devops-exercises/topics/ansible/README.md

 <details>
 <summary>How do you handle errors in Ansible?</summary><br><b>
 Add a section called `rescue`. rescue block will run when you have error in the above `block:` section.
-Troubleshoot with below options on the ansible command:
+Troubleshoot with below options on the ansible command:<b>
--vvvv enables connection debugging.
+-vvvv enables connection debugging.<b>
---step causes Ansible to stop on each task and ask if it should execute that task.
+--step causes Ansible to stop on each task and ask if it should execute that task.<b>
---check enables check mode, where Ansible runs without making any changes on remote systems.
+--check enables check mode, where Ansible runs without making any changes on remote systems.<b>
---diff enables diff mode, where Ansible provides before-and-after comparisons.
+--diff enables diff mode, where Ansible provides before-and-after comparisons.<b>
---start-at-task starts executing your playbook at a particular task
+--start-at-task starts executing your playbook at a particular task<b>
 </b></details>

 <details>